 Today’s employees want more than just a paycheck; they want to feel like they’re helping to make the world a better place, and that they’re working for a socially responsible organization aligned with their personal values and goals.
 One way businesses can help employees pursue their passions and find purpose is through volunteer time off, or VTO.

 VTO allows employees to volunteer their time with the charities and causes they believe in without making them choose between collecting a paycheck and having an impact on their community.
 While a successful VTO policy enables your employees to support the causes they care about, it can also help your business improve retention, boost employee well-being, build workplace connections, and more.

-Volunteer time off gives your employees the flexibility to volunteer during the workday and still get paid.
-This allows employees to give back to the local community — without having to give up a full day’s wages.
-Additionally, VTO is often built into your paid time off plan so it’s just as easy to track as vacation, sick, and bereavement days.
+Since many volunteering activities take place during the workday, it’s often hard for employees to balance giving back and collecting a paycheck.
+Luckily, volunteer time off gives your employees the flexibility to volunteer during the workday and still get paid.
+This allows employees to give back to the community — without having to give up a day’s wages.

 “A smaller firm might let employees take one day of VTO a year to volunteer at a food bank, spend a day cleaning up a beach or highway, or teach a class at a domestic violence shelter,” Handrick said.
 “Larger firms might choose to offer larger blocks of VTO.
 For example, a construction firm might give employees up to five days of VTO a year to assist with local Habitat for Humanity builds.”